MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "preferred_division"      String  Pick a division to display standings for when display_standings is true.
 Example: "NL Central"
 "display_standings"       Bool    Display standings for the provided preferred_division.
 "rotate_games"            Bool    Rotate through each game of the day every 15 seconds.
+"rotate_rates"            Dict    Dictionary of Floats.
+Each type of screen can use a different rotation rate.
+Valid types: "live", "pregame", "final".
 "scroll_until_finished"   Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.
 "slowdown_scrolling"      Bool    If your Pi is unable to handle the normal refresh rate while scrolling, this will slow it down.
 "debug_enabled"           Bool    Game and other debug data is written to your console.